-A: Those arent the Chofetz Chaim’s words…they are the words of the Gemara!
-(Shabbos 119b) The Gemara says one who answers Amen Yehei Shmay Rabbah with all his strength annuls bad decrees and gets Mechilah for his sins.
+A: Those aren't the Chofetz Chaim’s words…they are the words of Chazal!
+(See Shabbos 119b) The Talmud says that one who answers Amen Yehei Shmay Rabbah with all his strength annuls bad decrees against Klal Yisroel and gets Mechilah for his sins.

-Therefore, if a woman answers it loudly where men will be able to hear her, it isn’t proper.
-However, she can, and should, still say it with as much Kavanah as he can!
-And also as loud as she can say it without any men hear her.
+Therefore, if a woman answers it loudly where men will be able to hear her, indeed it isn’t proper.
+However, she can, and should, still say it with as much Kavanah as she can!
+And also as loud as she can say it without any men hearing her.

-246) Q: Is it permitted to speak lashon hara about a non-jew?
+246) Q: Is it permitted to speak lashon hara about an Aino Yehudi?

-A: There is no prohibition about speaking Lashon Hara about a goy.
+A: There is no prohibition about speaking Lashon Hara about an Aino yehudi.
 However, if by doing so it can lead to a Chilul Hashem, then it should be avoided.
-Also, if by doing so often it will cause us to become lax in lashon Hara to a Jew, or otherwise ruin our charachter, it should also be avoided.
+Also, if by doing so often it will cause us to become lax in lashon Hara as it relates to other Yidden, or otherwise ruin our character, it should still be avoided.

 247) Q: Is it wrong to cut a sandwich (of two slices of bread) in 1/2 or quarters before making hamotzi [as the Halacha requires to make Hamotzi on a Shalem, or on as big a piece as possible]?

-A: If possible not to cut before Bracha, that is obviously the best.
+A: Indeed, Halacha deems it a Mitzvah Min Hamuvchar to use a Shalem or as large a piece as possible for Hamotzi.
+(See Shulchan Aruch Orach Chaim Siman 168:1 and Mishna Berura there.
+See also Sha'ar Hatziyun Siman 211 Os 5) Thus, If possible not to cut before the Bracha, that is obviously the best.
 However, if that is difficult or not practical, if you keep the two halves together so that it seems whole while you make the Bracha, it is OK.